 Being overweight is a risk factor for some cancers and other health conditions.
 These include heart problems and diabetes.

-We have more information in our booklets (see page 56 for ways to order these booklets):
+We have more information in our booklets:

-- Heart health and cancer treatment
+- Heart health and concer treatment

 - Cancer and diabetes

 - Managing weight gain after cancer treatment.